 1. Where Do I Find the Outdoor Ring Calendar to Register for a Training or Class?

+Register for trainings and classes on the CATS Ring Calendar.
 Go to the CATS website: https://canineagility.org.
-Click on Calendar tab, click on Outdoor Ring Calendar, and then click on the link to Outdoor Ring Calendar.
+Click on the Calendar tab.
+Depending on the season, click on Outdoor Ring Calendar or Indoor Ring Calendar and then click on the link to that calendar.

 2. What’s the difference between a training and a class?